London Council Bulky Waste Collection Service and Price Analysis

 4. DIY waste - will councils remove my DIY/home improvement waste?

 DIY / home improvement waste means stuff like rubble, tiles, radiators, kitchen units and baths.
 Generally, this is NOT included in council bulky waste collection service.
 However, a few London councils allow small amounts as part of their bulky collection service.
-These are Bexley, Greenwich, Hammersmith & Fulham, Kingston Upon Thames, Southwark, Sutton and Wandsworth.
+These are Bromley, Greenwich, Hammersmith & Fulham, and Southwark.
 Kingston upon Thames will only collect very small DIY waste and Southwark will only accept doors, kitchen units and worktops.

 For more info on how to dispose of DIY waste such as bricks and cement, check out our rubble removal guide.